-neighbors, exogenous social effects are ignored so $\gamma = 0$ and the panel includes all 48 mainland states but runs only from 1962-1988 as in Besley and Case (1995).
-Social interactions influence gubernatorial tax setting behavior: $\hat{\rho}{OLS} = .375$ .
-Column 2 shows this to be robust to instrumenting neighbors' tax changes using the instrument set proposed by Besley and Case (1995): namely, instrumenting for $\Delta \tau{jt}$ using geographic neighbors' lagged change in income per capita, and neighbors' lagged change in unemployment rate.
-These instruments are in the spirit of using exogenous social effects to instrument for neighbor's tax changes. $\hat{\rho}{2SLS}$ is more than double the magnitude of $\hat{\rho}{OLS}$ suggesting tax setting behaviors across jurisdictions are strategic complements, and OLS estimates are downward-biased.
+Table 1 presents our preliminary findings and comparison to Besley and Case (1995).
+Throughout this section, we refer to "OLS estimates" as the estimates of the main equation (12) when W_0 is postulated as W{geo} or W{econ} and ρ_0 , $\gamma{0,k}$, and $\beta{0,k}$ are estimated by OLS.30 Column 1 shows those estimates where the postulated social interactions matrix is based on geographic neighbors, exogenous social effects are ignored and the panel includes all 48 mainland states but runs only from 1962-1988 as in Besley and Case (1995).
+Social interactions influence gubernatorial tax setting behavior: $\hat{\rho}{OLS} = .375$.
+Column 2 shows this to be robust to instrumenting neighbors' tax changes using the instrument set proposed by Besley and Case (1995): namely, instrumenting for $\Delta \tau{jt}$ using geographic neighbors' lagged changes in per capita income and unemployment rates.
+These instruments are in the spirit of using exogenous social effects to instrument for neighbors' tax changes. $\hat{\rho}{2SLS}$ is more than double the magnitude of $\hat{\rho}{OLS}$, suggesting tax setting behaviors across jurisdictions are strategic complements.

-Columns 3 and 4 replicate both specifications over the longer sample period, and confirm Besley and Case's (1995) finding on social interactions to be robust.
-We again note that $\hat{\rho}{2SLS}$ is more than double the magnitude of $\hat{\rho}{OLS}$ .
+Columns 3 and 4 replicate both specifications over the longer sample, confirming Besley and Case's (1995) finding on social interactions to be robust. $\hat{\rho}{2SLS}$ is again more than double $\hat{\rho}{OLS}$.
 The result in Column 4 implies that for every dollar increase in the average tax rates among geographic neighbors, a state increases its own taxes by 64 cents.
-This is similar to the headline estimate of Besley and Case (1995).
+This is similar to the headline estimate of Besley and Case (1995).31

-4.3 Endogenous and Exogenous Social Interactions ( $\rho$ and $\gamma$ )
+4.3 Endogenous and Exogenous Social Interactions

-We now move beyond much of the earlier political economy and public economics literature to first establish whether there are endogenous and exogenous social interactions in tax setting behavior.
-We first focus on the endogenous and exogenous social interaction parameters, and in the next subsection we detail the identified social interactions matrix, $\hat{W}{econ}$ .
-To do so we need to modify slightly how we instrument for neighbors' tax changes: the instrument set proposed by Besley and Case (1995) based on geographic neighbor's characteristics will generally be weaker when estimating the full specification in (12) because the instruments are now directly controlled for in (12).
-We use an Adaptive Elastic Net GMM approach which instruments neighbors' tax changes with the characteristics of all other states.
+We now move beyond much of the earlier literature to first establish whether there are endogenous and exogenous social interactions in tax setting.
+We first focus on the endogenous and exogenous social interaction parameters, and in the next subsection, we detail the identified social interactions matrix, \hat{W}{econ} .
+To do so, we need to modify slightly how we instrument for neighbors' tax changes: the instrument set proposed by Besley and Case (1995) based on geographic neighbors' characteristics will generally be weaker when estimating the full specification in (12) because the instruments are now directly controlled for in (12).
+We use an Adaptive Elastic Net GMM approach, which instruments neighbors' tax changes with the characteristics of all other states.
 With the inclusion of endogenous and exogenous social effects, this represents our preferred approach.